Skip to main content

 Drupal Integration

 The Perfbase Drupal module provides automatic profiling for HTTP requests, Drush commands, cron runs, and queue workers.
-Supports Drupal 10.3+ and 11.x.
+Supports Drupal 10.3+ and 11.x on PHP 8.1 through 8.5.

 Installation